+Hosting an event for your business can be a daunting task by itself.
 However, making an event successful is even more challenging, and there are countless different factors that can determine whether your event will achieve its goals and deliver a return on investment - or not.
 Arguably, one of the most important of these factors is Event Technology.

 Event tech isn’t exactly a new trend in the event industry, but the value of event tech and its impact on ROI is something which is still up for debate.
-This guide will explore some of the innovative types of event tech being used, what they can be used for, how they can help your events to be a success, and ultimately, whether or not they are worth the extra investment.
+This whitepaper will explore some of the innovative types of event tech being used, what they can be used for, how they can help your events to be a success, and ultimately, whether or not they are worth the extra investment.

 How can events help you to achieve your business goals?

 Before we discuss the intricacies of event technology, this section will explain what the actual point of a business event is, and why so many businesses use them as an important part of their overall marketing strategy.
 The main reason that events are so widespread and useful in the business world, is that they are flexible, and can accommodate almost any goal a business might have.
 Whether it be the launch of a brand-new product, a large seminar for networking or a trade show to get your business’s brand out there, events can be a great jumping off point in achieving a specific business goal or objective.

 So, the integration of events into your marketing strategy plays a hugely important role, as they can provide endless possibilities for you to grow your business.
 And the stats back this idea up.
 Recent data from The Event & Experiential Marketing Industry Forecast & Best Practices Study has indicated that consumers view events and experiences as one of the top two advertising channels to help them understand a business’s product or service; with around 85% of consumers more likely to purchase a product or service after participating in an event and, after attending an event, over 90% of attendees come away with a more positive feeling on the business.